naa7/git_utility/README.md

 ## Optional

-For easier and frequent use of `git_utility` without the need to navigate to its directory to run the file,
+For easier and frequent use of `git_utility` without the need to navigate everytime to its directory to run the file,

-copy `git_utility.sh` file to `/usr/bin/` folder:
+change name of `git_utility.sh` to `gitt` and copy file to `/usr/bin/` folder:

     $ mv git_utility.sh gitt

     $ sudo cp gitt /usr/bin/

-Now, you can either open it from terminal
+Now, you can open it from anywhere on your terminal using `gitt`

     $ gitt